reagento/dishka/docs/advanced/context.rst

 .. note::

-    If you are using *multiple components*, you need to specify ``from_context`` in them separately though the context is shared.
-Context data is always stored in default component, so, other components may not use it and have factories instead.
+    If you are using *multiple components*, you need to specify ``from_context`` in them separately though the context is share.